NervanaSystems/ngraph/doc/sphinx/source/shared/mxnet_tutorial.rst

 nGraph by setting ``MXNET_SUBGRAPH_BACKEND=1``.
 If you do see trouble, please report it and we'll address it as soon as possible.

-Running Resnet-50-V2 Inference
+Running ResNet-50-V2 Inference
 ------------------------------

-To show a working example, we'll demonstrate how MXNet may be used to run Resnet-50 Inference.
-For ease, we'll consider the standard MXNet Resnet-50-V2 model from the `gluon model zoo`_, and we'll test with latency at ``batch_size=1``.
+To show a working example, we'll demonstrate how MXNet may be used to run ResNet-50 Inference.
+For ease, we'll consider the standard MXNet ResNet-50-V2 00 model from the `gluon model zoo`_, and we'll test with ``batch_size=1``.
 Note that the nGraph-MXNet bridge supports static graphs only (dynamic graphs are in the works); so for this example, we begin by converting the gluon model into a static graph.
 Also note that any model with a saved checkpoint can be considered a "static graph" in nGraph.
-For this example, we'll presume that the model has been deemed "trained".
+For this example, we'll presume that the model is pre-trained.

 .. literalinclude:: ../../../examples/subgraph_snippets/mxnet-gluon-example.py
    :language: python
    :lines: 17-32

-To load the model into nGraph, we simply bind the symbol into a Executor.
+To load the model into nGraph, we simply bind the symbol into an Executor.

 .. literalinclude:: ../../../examples/subgraph_snippets/mxnet-gluon-example.py
    :language: python